cfuhrman/the-big-switch/content/posts/why-new-phone-number.md

    [971](https://en.wikipedia.org/wiki/Area_codes_503_and_971) created in Summer of 1999.
 While I'd like a 503-area code, I will probably be assigned one in 971-land.

- I also have a third option.
-Since the Samsung Galaxy S23 Ultra supports dual physical SIMs, I could simply get a 2^nd^ physical SIM card and use that.
- Besides, I only owe about $350 or so on the phone at the time of this writing.
- I'll be thinking about that.
-That's going to be the topic of another post.
+*UPDATE*

+Writing this blog post, I realized I had another, much cheaper, option.
+There's a virtual carrier called [USMobile](https://www.usmobile.com/) that allows you to use multiple networks on the same device.
+You just need a phone that supports either two physical SIMs and/or an eSIM.
+My Samsung S23 Ultra supports this.
+You then sign up for a plan on US Mobile and select their Multi-Network Add-on to get a 2nd carrier.

+This has the following benefits:

+ * I don't have to pay for a new phone.
+ * I can immediately switch to US Mobile, thus saving the expense of having to pay for two carriers for the next year.
+ * I'm spending *way* less per month.

+This is the option I have decided to go with.

 Next up, why do I want to get rid of my GMail account?